-1. Performing surgery for a bunion or hammertoes without symptoms
+1. Don't undergo surgery for a bunion or hammertoes without symptoms.

-2. Using shoe inserts for symmetric flat feet or high arches in patients without symptoms
+2. Don't use shoe inserts for symmetric flat feet or high arches in patients without symptoms.

 Symmetric flat feet or high arches are common conditions, and generally they are asymptomatic.
 The development of the arch is not related to external supports, and no evidence exists that any support is needed in asymptomatic patients.

-3. Undergoing surgery for plantar fasciitis before trying six months of non-operative care
+3. Don't undergo surgery for plantar fasciitis before trying at least 6 months of non-operative care.

-With six months of consistent, non-operative treatment, plantar fasciitis will resolve up to 97% of the time.
-Surgery has a much lower rate of success and has the added possibility of post-operative complications.
+With 6 months of consistent, non-operative treatment, plantar fasciitis will resolve up to 97% of the time.
+Surgery has the possibility of post-operative complications with continued pain.

 The functional position of the foot and ankle is one of weightbearing (putting weight on the foot and ankle).
-When compared to non-weightbearing X-rays, deformities of the forefoot, midfoot, and hindfoot have been shown to increase on weightbearing X-rays.
-In addition, narrowing of the ankle joint space on standing X-rays is associated with symptoms of arthritis.
-Therefore, weightbearing X-rays, when possible, give the most accurate assessment of the functional bony anatomy of the foot and ankle.
+Foot and ankle disorders including flatfeet, ligamentous injuries of the midfoot, ankle arthritis, bunions, and hammertoes that are well-demonstrated on weightbearing X-rays may be underestimated or not appreciated at all on non-weightbearing X-rays.
+Therefore, when possible, weightbearing X-rays of the foot and ankle are preferred in order to give the most accurate assessment of the functional bony anatomy of the foot and ankle.

 5. Don't use orthopaedic therapeutic biologics, including platelet rich plasma and stem cell treatment, for foot and ankle problems without first considering established, conventional treatment options.